 Applies general communication theories of intrapersonal, interpersonal and group communication.
 Develops an awareness of interpersonal communication as it relates to employment and informational interviewing, group problem solving and communication climates.
-This course may be taken 1 time for credit.

 SP111 Fundamentals of Public Speaking 3 credits (3 lec hrs/wk)